 Eligibility: Mathematician with a PhD at the time of the proposed residency; financial support is not available for graduate students.
 Some preference is given to U.S. applicants.

-Support: Research memberships may be offered with no support, with a travel allowance and/or with per diem support.
-Research Members who receive support for an extended visit normally are granted a travel allowance for one round-trip from their home institution.
-The per diem level is currently $3,500 per month.
+Support: Research memberships may be offered with no support, and/or with per diem support.
+The per diem level is currently $4,000 per month.
 Members are eligible for per diem support only during their dates of residency while the program is in session.

 Application Process: The application is to be completed online at the MathJobs website.
 Please read the instructions there before completing the form.
 Be sure to specify the program to which you are applying on MathJobs, and be careful to indicate the extent of support needed in the application form.
 Applications are reviewed by the Scientific Advisory Committee, the Human Resources Advisory Committee, and the Program Organizers.